-Ceremonial / Sacrificial Knife, Mesa
+Ceremonial / Sacrificial Knife, Vy Lava

 Bara, Madagascar